intangiblesoftware/all-50-plates/README.md

 **Planned features:**
 * Want to improve ending.
 Make congrats screen a modal popup so as to let users review all the plates they found and when they found them,
 * Build an Apple Watch extension/app to let people mark off plates they find with their watch.
+* Build a better experience for iPad.
+One big list would look ugly.
+Want to make it more grid-like.
+Have to see about that.
+Will be a fun project.